IP Rights in the Video Gaming Industry: Protecting and Defending Your Game's IP

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to IP counsel advising game companies, creators, designers and others in the gaming industry on managing key intellectual property challenges.
+This CLE course will provide guidance to IP counsel advising game companies, creators, designers and others in the gaming industry on managing key intellectual property challenges.
 The panel will discuss infringement and enforcement, as well as utilizing trademark, copyright and patent law to protect IP rights.

 - Games as IP–intro to rights protection